coreinfrastructure/best-practices-badge/doc/design.md

 does not work well with turbolinks.
 We once used the gem `jquery-turbolinks` to work around this, but in practice this setup was unreliable.
+Our new solution adds
+`<meta name="turbolinks-visit-control" content="reload">`
+to the HTML head of
-Our new solution adds `data-turbolinks="false"` to every hyperlink to `/project_stats`, which disables turbolinks for that link.
+`/project_stats`, which disables turbolinks for that page.
-This requires every view text that might include such a hyperlink to call `disable_turbolinks` as defined in the DisableTurbolinksHelper module
-(see `app/helpers/disable_turbolinks_helper.rb`).
 This is an odd workaround, but references to `/project_stats` are not common, and this workaround lets us speed up performance for the common case.

-So: if you add new HTML fragments that link to `/project_stats` (in any locale or with any query), you *must* wrap it with a call to `disable_turbolinks`.
-If you add new pages that require disabling Turbolinks, you will need to modify `disable_turbolinks` and add additional calls as needed.

 At the time of this writing Turbolinks does not support the performance improvement "fetch on hover" aka "instantclick".